Previous Part: Funeral of a Child in Islam

 6) Introduce them to the life of Hereafter

-Use this opportunity to introduce Hell and Heaven in detail if you haven’t already.
+Use this opportunity to introduce life after death if you haven’t already.
 Let them know how life is an opportunity to live a better life in the hereafter.
 You can relate the concept of Allah taking the soul away with sleeping – as Allah says in the Qur’an:

 “And it is He who takes your souls by night and knows what you have committed by day.
 Then He revives you therein that a specified term may be fulfilled.
 Then to Him will be your return; then He will inform you about what you used to do.”
 [Qur’an – 6:60]